Developer-BT/DietXML/Rust/readme.md

 ### **XML generation made simple.**

+`diet-xml`
 Define a human readable schema, then populate with procedural code.
 - nesting and grouping handled by the library
-- eveything done with a handful of methods
+- simple procedural methods

-`diet-xml` allows for rapid development and high flexibility.
-Reduces boiler plate and nesting and allows for maintainable code.
+- more maintainable code
+- less boiler plate

 ---

 🔧 **Use Case**: Ideal for generating deeply hierarchical and grouped XML from sources like CSVs, APIs and database rows.
+When you need a library you can just pick up and use.

 📦 **Install** (in `Cargo.toml`):